beancount/beangulp/README.md

 This is the official repository for the importers framework for Beancount.
 This library defines a workflow that helps you build importers for your various accounts and provides utilities that work with them.
-It should work with the latest version of Beancount: v3.
+It should work with the latest version of Beancount v2 and v3.

 ## Status